alpargur/lighting-network/README.md

 # lighting-network
-Lighting Network for Audiovisual System
+Lighting Network for Audiovisual System <br>

 ## About The Project
 This project is a MIDI-based real-time audiovisual system for live-shows and installations. <br>